reywood/meteor-iron-router-ga/README.md

 });
 ```

-Additionally, you will need to add a snippet to one of your HTML files in order to load Google's experiments script.
+Additionally, you will need to add a snippet to one of your HTML files in order to load Google's experiments API.

 ```html
 <head>